-Here are the Best Places to see Nile Crocodiles while on Safari in Uganda
+Here are the Best Places to see Nile Crocodiles on Safari in Uganda

 Nile Crocodiles – Incredible in Size and Numbers in Uganda

 Best places to see Nile Crocodiles in Uganda.
-In Uganda you find crocodiles in and out of the Parks like along Lake Victoria, the Victoria Nile before it reaches Murchison Falls and Lake.
-In Uganda we have 5 parks with crocodiles, the one with the highest concentration of crocodiles is Murchison Falls Park.
+In Uganda, you find crocodiles in and out of the Parks.
+Areas such as Lake Victoria, the Victoria Nile before it reaches Murchison Falls and Lake.
+In Uganda, we have five parks with crocodiles.
+The one with the highest concentration of crocodiles is Murchison Falls Park.
 It is also the park with the largest Nile Crocodiles.
 Murchison Falls is also the place where the Uganda Wildlife Authority brings crocodiles that posed a threat to communities.
 It includes several man-eating crocodiles.
 However, you will never know which one since they are not marked.

 Living among Crocodiles is a reality for many Ugandans.
-Each year in Uganda, Crocodiles bring death and destruction to Villages in Uganda and each year man-eaters and other dangerous Crocodiles are captured by the Uganda Wildlife Authority and transferred to parks such as Murchison Falls Park that has the River Nile flowing through it.
+Each year in Uganda, Crocodiles bring death and destruction to Villages.
+Each year man-eaters and other dangerous Crocodiles are captured by the Uganda Wildlife Authority and transferred to parks such as Murchison Falls Park.

-Unlike in other parts of the world such as Australia, there are nor recorded incidents of visitors to Uganda being harmed by Crocodiles.
+On a good note, unlike in other parts of the world such as Australia, there are no recorded incidents of visitors to Uganda being harmed by reptiles.

-Murchison Falls has the highest concentration of Nile Crocodiles in Africa.
-Even Idi Amin used to come here to see these fierce predators and you can find a film on YouTube where he is on a boat taunting these ancient creatures.
+Murchison Falls has the highest concentration of Crocs in Africa.
+Even Idi Amin used to come here to see these fierce predators, and you can find a film on YouTube where he is on a boat taunting these ancient creatures.
 (Pakuba Safari Lodge was Idi Amin’s favorite place)

-There is even infamous man-eater crocodile on the banks of the river Nile that was relocated by Uganda Wildlife Authority.
-Nile Crocodiles kills more humans than any other animal, a fact that has mainly to do with people living close to their habitat and crocodiles can hide from humans and in the matter of a second complete an attack.
+There is even infamous man-eater crocodile on the banks of the River Nile that was relocated by Uganda Wildlife Authority.
+Nile Crocodiles kill more humans than any other animal, a fact that has mainly to do with people living close to their habitat, and crocodiles can hide from humans and, in the matter of a second complete an attack.
 You, however, are safe in a boat launch, just don’t tangle your toes in the water.

-The ancient Egyptians worshiped a crocodile god named Sobek who was sought out for fertility, protection and the power of the Pharaoh – Crocodiles were kept as pets by some Egyptians and when they died they were mummified and buried in a sacred tomb.
-Even today Nubian fishermen mount stuffed crocodiles over the entrance of their home to ward off evil.
+The ancient Egyptians worshiped a crocodile god named Sobek, who was sought out for fertility, protection, and the power of the Pharaoh – Crocodiles were kept as pets by some Egyptians.
+When they died, they were mummified and buried in a sacred tomb.
+Even today, Nubian fishers mount stuffed crocodiles over the entrance of their home to ward off evil.

-Today in Africa the number of crocodiles have greatly declined, or even have been eradicated due to hunting for their leather – encroaching villages or simply killed because they were feared or hated.
+Today in Africa the number of crocodiles has dramatically declined, or even have been eradicated due to hunting for their leather – encroaching villages or simply killed because they were feared or hated.
 Still, Nile crocodiles kill a number (about 200) of people each year.
 People who come to fish, fetch water at a lake, swim or wash clothes.
-In Uganda, you hear or read reports of people being killed by Nile crocodiles around Lake Victoria and other Lakes as in the case of the man-eating crocodile that has been banned to the Nile at Murchison Falls National Park.
+In Uganda, you hear or read reports of people being killed by Nile crocodiles around Lake Victoria and other Lakes, as in the case of the man-eating crocodile that has been banned to the Nile at Murchison Falls National Park.

-As you take your boat ride on the River Nile up to the Falls you will see a sizable number of them, especially on the sandbank near the falls – it is an amazing sight – to you they mean seem sluggish but do not be deceived.
-They can be very fast even on land – but do not worry they will not attack you if you are more than 3 meters away from them – yet they have a good memory and remember the paths taken wildlife and people.
-They are most aggressive during the mating season and there is something about when the temperature rises when it gets hotter that they are much more aggressive.
+As you take your boat ride on the River Nile up to the Falls, you will see a sizable number of them, especially on the sandbank near the falls – it is a fantastic sight – to you, they mean seem sluggish but do not be deceived.
+They can be swift even on land – but do not worry, they will not attack you if you are more than 3 meters away from them – yet they have a good memory and remember the paths taken wildlife and people.
+They are most aggressive during the mating season, and there is something about when the temperature rises when it gets hotter that they are much more aggressive.

 What is most impressive about the Nile Crocodiles at Murchison Falls National Park in Uganda is their size.
-They can be up to 6 meters in length meters (20 feet) in length and they can weigh over 700 plus kilos.
-The amazing thing that they live between 80 to 100 years – outliving most humans.
+They can be up to 6 meters in length meters (20 feet) in length, and they can weigh over 700 plus kilos.
+The amazing thing is that they live between 80 to 100 years – outliving most humans.
 They feed on mostly fish but can easily take an antelope coming to water at the Nile and to bite this large prey, hold on and rapidly spin its body to weaken it in what is called the death roll and consume it.
-Crocodiles have the strongest biting force
+Crocodiles have the most potent biting force.

 On the one hand, a Nile Crocodile can eat up to half its body weight at a feeding while on the other hand, they can go for months without food – living off the fat stored in their tails.
 They do so by slowing down the body metabolisms.
-They have the strongest biting force of any animal on earth having strong muscles to close their jaws but at the same time, they have very weak muscles to open that jaw.
+They have the most potent biting force of any animal on earth, having strong muscles to close their jaws, but at the same time, they have weak muscles to open that jaw.

-On a boat Safari, you often see crocodiles partly submerged in the water, most often when they dive in search for prey, it will for a few minutes, but amazingly a Nile Crocodile can keep holding its breath for up to two-hours if remains inactive.
+On a boat safari, you often see crocodiles partly submerged in the water.
+Most often, when they dive in search of prey, it will for a few minutes, but amazingly a Nile Crocodile can keep holding its breath for up to two-hours while if remains inactive.
 Crocodiles have a four-chambered heart that is well equipped to keep the blood oxygenated.

 The males are 30% smaller than the females – this larger body size allows the female to lay more eggs (up to 80).
-The Nile crocodiles, unlike other crocodiles do not use rotting vegetation where they place their eggs but bury them near water in holes about a half a meter deep (20 inches).
-Amazingly both father and mother watch over the eggs unlike other reptiles that leave them and even roll the eggs in their mouths in order to assist the hatching process – they also continue to protect them during the first two years of their lives.
+The Nile crocodiles, unlike other crocodiles, do not use rotting vegetation where they place their eggs but bury them near water in holes about a half a meter deep (20 inches).
+Amazingly both father and mother watch over the eggs, unlike other reptiles that leave them and even roll the eggs in their mouths to assist the hatching process – they also continue to protect them during the first two years of their lives.